 Munki: The outlier of the group, Munki is specific to macOS fleets.
 It allows for configuration and update of software packages on macOS, and can be used to deploy osquery.

-What tools you will be inspecting the endpoint to get data with?
+What tools will you be inspecting the endpoint to get data with?

 We are building this potential solution set around osquery, so we will assume that osquery is the primary tool used to inspect the endpoint.
 However, there are several open-source tools that osquery integrates with or is packaged with that bear mentioning, and many more that can be integrated or used in complement with osquery via extensions.